 Tricare Select: Disadvantages

-- More Expensive Option: The greater flexibility promised by Tricare Select comes at a cost.
-Enrollment fees, an annual deductible, and co-payments are often required, making this option a less affordable one.
+- More Expensive Option: The greater flexibility promised by Tricare Select comes at a cost with higher deductibles, co-pays and catastrophic caps.

-- May Have to Submit Claims: If beneficiaries opt to receive treatment from non-network providers, they may have to pay up-front and subsequently file a claim for reimbursement.
+- May Have to Submit Claims: If beneficiaries opt to receive treatment from out-of-network network providers, they may have to pay up-front and subsequently file a claim for reimbursement.

-Please visit our Tricare Reference Guide for more information on Tricare Prime and other Tricare programs, including reference information, contact numbers, and helpful links.
-And since many military members and retirees are eligible for both Tricare Prime and Tricare Select, is natural to compare them.
-This article has more in-depth coverage of Tricare Prime vs. Select.
+Check out our Tricare Reference Guide for more information on Tricare Prime and other Tricare programs, including reference information, contact numbers and helpful links.
+Find out more about the pros and cons of Tricare Prime vs. Select here.